rayterrill/rayterrill.github.io/_posts/2018-11-14-Getting Github Auto-Deployments Working with AWS CodeDeploy API Gateway and Lambda.md

+---
-# Getting Github Auto-Deployments Working with AWS CodeDeploy, API Gateway, and Lambda
+title:  "Getting Github Auto-Deployments Working with AWS CodeDeploy, API Gateway, and Lambda"
+---

 NOTE: This assumes that you already have a functional and tested CodeDeploy process built out, and a branch that you want to push with CodeDeploy (i.e. AddCodeDeploy in this example).